 Instructions

-- In the bottom of a Derby glass, add simple syrup + 4-5 mint leaves.
-Muddle.
+- In the bottom of a Derby glass, add the simple syrup and fresh mint leaves, then gently muddle to release the mint flavor.

 Nutrition